If you enjoy this website, and would like to see it remain open, please purchase Kate Tattersall Adventures in China.

 Lady Evelyn Elizabeth Gordon (1846 to 1921), daughter of the 10th Marquess of Huntly, married Gilbert Heathcote-Drummond-Willoughby, 1st Earl of Ancaster on 14 July 1863, when she was aged 17.
 She had five children.

 These girls were well placed members of the aristocracy and had likely been presented in the April a year or two previous to their marriage, but not necessarily.
-Based on what I’ve read, during the early Victorian era, the average age of an upper-class virgin bride was 19 to 21.
+Based on what I’ve read, during the early Victorian era, the average age of an upper-class virgin bride was 19 years old.

 (Men were presented to the Queen as well, at events called levees, and it was a prerequisite to attending court functions.)